You move on, and just know that sometimes the past fully goes away and sometimes it just stays inside you, in a little strange heart-shaped box.

 Crawling in my skin

 Confusing what is real

 I’m not saying we should overanalyze everything we hear because our favorite artist is going to kill themselves.
 Sometimes people don’t mean what they say and that’s fine.
 What I’m saying is that we should listen.
 Show compassion.
-Realise that creative license is just that.
-James Bond has a license to kill but that doesn’t change the fact that he is a alcoholic womanising gun-toting murderer.
+Realize that creative license is just that.
+James Bond has a license to kill but that doesn’t change the fact that he is a alcoholic womanizing gun-toting murderer.

 If you have or know a person going through something and expressing themselves in whatever creative manner they choose, reach out.
 Life’s a bitch and then you die but friends are friends and you will miss them when they are gone.

 I started this blog to appreciate artists while I could.
 Chester, I’m sorry it took me this long.
 I hope you find peace.